The-Yerbas-Endeavor/yerbas/README.md

 A)	The deployment of a unique asset layer.  ---pushing you luck here, but maybe ;)

-B)	Colabration with realworld vendors offering rewards and incentives to utilize Yerbas for everyday goods and services.
+B)	Collaboration with real world vendors offering rewards and incentives to utilize Yerbas for everyday goods and services.

 License